JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-12/check-well-what-a-file-really-is-in-web-app/index.md

 ---
-title: "Really check a file is in file upload"
+title: "Really check what a file is on file upload"
 description: "When you build a web application, it is really easy for someone to upload a file that is not what it seems.
 Let's how to solve this security breach."
 #image: images/.jpg
 #imageAlt: